The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Standardized access across teams

-Optimizely Agent is a good solution if you want to deploy Optimizely Feature Experimentation once and roll out the single implementation across many teams.
+Optimizely Agent is a good solution if you want to deploy Feature Experimentation once and roll out the single implementation across many teams.

 A diagram showing the central and standardized access to the Optimizely Agent service across an arbitrary number of teams.